David-OConnor/stm32-hal/README.md

 - ADC3 unimplemented on H7
 - Low power modes beyond sleep and cstop aren't implemented for H7
 - WB is missing features relating to radio and second core operations
+- WB TIM16 unimplemented, and interrupts unimplemented on all WB timers.